• Skip to content

 Written Warning – The second step is a written warning.
 This step is more formal.
 A written warning is a document that outlines the issues with the employee.

-There is a conversation but it requires that the employee sign the document acknowledging that they are on notice for poor performance.
+There is a conversation, but the employee must sign the document acknowledging that they are on notice for poor performance.

 Some employees simply quit at this step.

-At this point the employee has basically made the decision to not improve.
+At this point, the employee has decided not to improve.

 It Is Still Not Easy To Fire Someone